Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Steps From the Plaza and Cathedral of OviedoSteps From the Plaza and Cathedral of Oviedo

-And then suddenly, as you enter the plaza, the cathedral rises up to the right, before you!
+And then suddenly, as you enter the plaza, the Cathedral of Oviedo rises up to the right, before you!
 It is a marvelous sight, as it must also have been to all pilgrims over the centuries.
 It is especially lovely after having navigated the difficulties of the high mountain ranges.
+We had entered the plaza just before two in the afternoon.

 Catedral de OviedoCatedral de Oviedo

-After our visit, we decided to check into our Hotel Astures, clean up and return for a cathedral visit later that evening.
+After checking into our Hotel Astures, we cleaned up and rested before our cathedral visit later that evening.
+(Make sure you check the opening times, usually 10 a.m to 1 p.m. and 4 p.m. to 7 p.m., but it may close at 5 p.m. when the winter season starts!)
 The Astures is a nice hotel to the north of the cathedral and is a good value.
 Click on the link to see it.

 There are many other accommodations in Oviedo, if you prefer something other than the albergue.
 We have also stayed in the Pensión Romero, near the train station to the west.
 It is an even greater value, but clean and accommodating and very close to the Camino Primitivo if your goal is to continue on to Santiago.